What instructions do the kits come with?

 Domes built with hubs make strong garden structures; strong fruit cages, arbours, etc. There is a concern in a public space that the dome could break if too many people lean on it.

-For public space use and for other situations that have this concern we do make some 3d printed caps that help prevent this problem. please email us if you are interested in purchasing the caps.
+For public space use and for other situations that have this concern we do make some 3d printed caps that help prevent this problem. please see the caps on our shop.

 What’s the biggest size dome you can make?